 It would be unusual for mainstream media to continually quote Chomsky when he’s so critical of how they function.

 Below is a selection of some of his most piercing quotes on society, politics and the human life.
-If you enjoy this, then check out our interview with him on the challenges and achievements of humanity.
+If you enjoy this, then check out this article where Noam Chomsky reveals the key threat to humanity in the 21st century.

 “We shouldn’t be looking for heroes, we should be looking for good ideas.”